Chocolate Texas Sheet Cake

 Instructions

-- Preheat the oven to 350 degrees F. Lightly grease a large, rimmed baking sheet/half sheet pan (about 11X17-inches).
+- Preheat the oven to 350 degrees F. Lightly grease a half sheet pan (a rimmed baking sheet measuring 11X17-inches).
 Set aside.

 - For the cake, in a large bowl, whisk together the granulated sugar, flour, baking soda and salt.

-- Add the buttermilk, eggs and vanilla and mix until combined.
+- Add the buttermilk, eggs and vanilla and mix until well-combined.

 - Spread the batter evenly in the prepared pan.
-Bake for 20-25 minutes until the cake is evenly baked and springs back lightly to the touch (watch closely; your oven may cook hotter and the cake may need even less time).
+Bake for 20-25 minutes until the cake is evenly baked and springs back lightly to the touch (watch closely; it is a thin cake and bakes quickly).

 - Pour the warm frosting over the warm cake and spread evenly.
-Serve the cake warm or at room temperature.
+Top with chopped pecans, if desired.
+Let the cake cool to room temperature.
+Serve at room temp or chilled.

 Notes